MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 ### QR codes detected, but why am I getting no data?

-* If the platform cannot decode the QR code, there will be no data.
+* If the platform can’t decode the QR code, there will be no data.
 You can use the stream and interpret the data using open-source code.
-* Some features such as structure append and micro-QR codes are not supported.
+* Some features such as structure append and micro-QR codes aren’t supported.

 For more information, see [what QR code versions are supported?](#what-qr-code-versions-are-supported).